 - Personal data should never be transferred outside of the European Economic Area.

 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data.

 The law requires Coaching to Reconnect to take reasonable steps to ensure data is kept accurate and up to date.

 The more important it is that the personal data is accurate, the greater the effort Coaching to Reconnect should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.

 - Staff should take every opportunity to ensure data is updated.
 For instance by confirming a customer’s details when they call.

-- Coaching for Talent, iPapilio JS Ltd and Reconnect Weekends will make it easy for data subjects to update information Coaching for Talent and/or iPapilio JS Ltd holds about them.
+- Coaching to Reconnect will make it easy for data subjects to update information Coaching to Reconnect holds about them.
 For instance, via company website.